 3D printed jigs and fixtures

 Jigs and fixtures are a sweet spot for 3D printing because they are usually geometry-specific, low-volume, and valuable mainly because they save time or reduce error.
+The best jobs are custom guides, nests, holders, and setup tools that need to fit a real workflow.

 Low-volume friendly You usually need one fixture or a handful of them, not a mass-production process.